hackforla/getting-started/README.md

 Other handy things:
 * [Fist-to-5 Consensus-Based Decision Making](https://docs.google.com/presentation/d/1vvjuKVqtvqt4EcuC3_cS4c3Yvm5ZUa1O5fIBR4iKjUg/edit?usp=sharing) presentation.
 We have not started using this widely but are in the process of trialing it, to see if it works when normal discussion starts to drag on.
 * All the webapps and mobile app projects at Hack for LA, should be **ADA compliant**.
 We are an inclusive organization by charter.
-Get acquainted with accessibility: https://www.ada.gov/pcatoolkit/chap5toolkit.htm.
+Get acquainted with accessibility here: https://www.ada.gov/pcatoolkit/chap5toolkit.htm.

 ### If you are UX/UI/PM/Copywriter/Graphic Designer/Activist or other non-coding professional